Big Oil to tell Congress markets, not companies, set fuel prices-testimony

 WASHINGTON, April 5 (Reuters) - U.S. oil executives will tell Congress on Wednesday they are boosting energy output and no one company sets the price of gasoline, according to pre-released written testimony, as they defend charges by lawmakers of gouging with high fuel prices.

-Lawmakers in the U.S. House Energy and Commerce Subcommittee on Oversight and Investigations are holding the hearing, slated for 10:30 ET (14:30 GMT), to grill companies on why gasoline prices remain elevated even though prices for crude oil, the feedstock for fuels, have dropped.
+Lawmakers in the U.S. House of Representatives Energy and Commerce Subcommittee on Oversight and Investigations are holding the hearing, slated for 10:30 a.m.
+EDT (14:30 GMT), to grill companies on why gasoline prices remain elevated even though prices for crude oil, the feedstock for fuels, have dropped.

 U.S. gasoline prices, driven up by Russia's invasion of Ukraine and Western sanctions on Moscow's energy exports, hit a record, before inflation adjustments, on March 11 of $4.33 a gallon and slipped to $4.17 a gallon on Wednesday, according to the AAA motorist group, a decline of about 4%.

-International crude prices, meanwhile, have dropped more far more steeply, from a peak of more than $139 per barrel in early March to about $107 on Tuesday, a fall of 23%.
+International crude prices, meanwhile, have dropped more far more steeply, from a peak of more than $139 per barrel in early March to about $107 on Tuesday, a fall of 23%, and unfinished gasoline futures are down about 15%.
+(GRAPHIC: Retail-wholesale gap)

-"We will not sit back and allow the fossil fuel industry to take advantage of the American people and gouge them at the pump," Diana DeGette, a Democrat and chair of the subcommittee, said about the hearing at which executives from Exxon Mobil XOM.N, Chevron XOM.N, BP America BP.L, Shell USA RDSa.L, Devon Energy Corp DVN.N and Pioneer PXD.N will testify.
+"These companies are earning record profits, and we’re calling on them to do more to rein in these gas prices now," U.S. Representative Diana DeGette, a Democrat and chair of the subcommittee, said on Twitter about the hearing, where executives from Exxon Mobil XOM.N, Chevron XOM.N, BP America BP.L, Shell USA RDSa.L, Devon Energy Corp DVN.N and Pioneer PXD.N will testify.

 "We want to know what's causing these record-high prices and what needs to be done to bring them down immediately," she said.
 Many Democrats have complained that oil companies have made record profits while consumers face high prices.